Culturally-Nuanced Story Generation for Reasoning in Low-Resource Languages: The Case of Javanese and Sundanese: Dataset Construction

-\paragraph{Human-written Dataset} Each expert worker in Sundanese and Javanese is tasked with writing 600 short stories following the \texttt{IndoCloze} format: a four-sentence premise, a correct fifth sentence, and an incorrect fifth sentence.
-Stories are written based on 12 predefined topics, adhering to the same topic taxonomy used for training (see Figure~\ref{fig:topic_dist_human} and Section~\ref{subsect:llm_generated_data_construction}).
-Each topic requires 50 stories, resulting in a total of 600 stories per language.\footnote{See Appendix~\ref{sec:story_guideline} for further details on the writing guidelines.}
+Each expert worker in Sundanese and Javanese is tasked with writing 600 short stories following the \texttt{IndoCloze} format: a four-sentence premise, a correct fifth sentence, and an incorrect fifth sentence.
+Stories are written based on 12 predefined topics, adhering to the same topic taxonomy used for training (see Section~\ref{subsect:llm_generated_data_construction}).See Appendix~\ref{sec:story_guideline} for further details on the writing guidelines.

-To ensure quality, each expert worker reviewed their peer’s written stories using the same pairing system as in the \texttt{IndoCloze} portion.
+To ensure quality, each expert worker reviewed their peer’s written stories.
 The reviewing worker was presented with a premise and two randomized alternate endings from another worker’s story and was asked to identify the correct one.
 Instances incorrectly identified by the second worker were discarded, as they likely contained incorrect endings or exhibited ambiguity.
 After quality control, 529 Javanese and 595 Sundanese instances remained from the original 600 per language.
 From this point forward, we refer to this human-written dataset as \textbf{HW}.